charlie-s/cousinpaulstattoo-website/faq.md

   Cousin Paul’s has a strict no children policy.
 The imagery and conversation in the tattoo shop may not be suitable for children.
 Also, no matter how well-behaved they may be, children can present a distraction to both you and your artist.
 If your sitter bailed, it’s best to call your artist and reschedule your appointment.

-  **Can my friend come with me?**

-  Given the CDC recommendations regarding COVID-19, we are not currently allowing anyone other than those with appointments into the shop.
-Certain special circumstances can be accommodated, but please notify your artist in advance.

-  **Does Cousin Paul’s offer piercings?**

-  We do!
-Please contact Allen Wilson at piercingsbyallen@gmail.com for an appointment time or with any questions you may have.

   **What do I do to take care of my tattoo?**